Contentious Probate

 - A family member feels unfairly left out or didn’t receive what they were promised.

-- People argue over who should be in charge of sorting out the estate.
+- People argue over who should be in charge of sorting out the estate..

 For example, if a parent leaves everything to just one child and nothing to others, the children who were left out might challenge the will.
 Or if the person who made the will had dementia or wasn’t thinking clearly, someone might argue that the will shouldn’t be used.

 So, contentious probate is all about resolving these kinds of disputes and getting help from a specialist probate solicitor may be invaluable at this difficult time.
 Many contentious disputes are resolved without going to court.
-Medication or negotiation can help families come to an agreement.
+Mediation or negotiation can help families come to an agreement.

 Who Can Challenge a Will?